 Justice Andrew J. McDonald is a Connecticut native.
 Born in Stamford on March 11, 1966, he attended Stamford public schools before entering college.
 After graduating from Cornell University with a Bachelor of Arts degree in 1988, he earned a Juris Doctor degree, with honors, from the University of Connecticut School of Law in 1991, where he served as the Managing Editor of the Connecticut Journal of International Law.
 Justice McDonald also holds an honorary Doctor of Laws degree from Western New England University School of Law.

 In January of 2013, Governor Dannel P. Malloy nominated Justice McDonald to be an associate justice of the Connecticut Supreme Court, and he was confirmed by the Connecticut General Assembly later that month.
 He was sworn into office on January 24, 2013 by Governor Malloy.
-In addition to his service as an associate justice, Justice McDonald also serves as the Chairman of the Connecticut Criminal Justice Commission and as Chairman of the Rules Committee of the Superior Court.
+In addition to his service as an associate justice, Justice McDonald also serves as the Chairman of the Connecticut Criminal Justice Commission, Chairman of the Rules Committee of the Superior Court, and as a member of the Connecticut State Library Board.

 Prior to his appointment to the Supreme Court, Justice McDonald served as the General Counsel to the Office of the Governor for the State of Connecticut from 2011 to 2013.
 In this role, he served as chief legal advisor to the Governor, the Lieutenant Governor and senior staff of the Executive Branch of government.
 His responsibilities included providing legal counsel and analysis on all aspects of Executive Branch functions and operations, including its interactions with the federal government and the Judicial and Legislative branches of state government.